robinraju/robinraju.github.io/_posts/developer/2018-05-18-installing-lets-encrypt-on-bitnami-apache.md

 ### Force HTTPS redirection

-We can now configure Apache to force redirect all incom http requests to https.
+We can now configure Apache to force redirect all incoming http requests to https.
-Add the following lines to file: **/opt/bitnami/apache2/conf/bitnami/bitnami.conf**
+Add the following lines to file: */opt/bitnami/apache2/conf/bitnami/bitnami.conf*

 ```xml
 <VirtualHost _default_:80>